hoidn/BMAD-METHOD/architecture.md

 **Decision:** The filesystem is the primary medium for state, artifacts, and inter-agent communication.
 We will use a structured directory layout (`inbox/`, `artifacts/`, `processed/`, etc.) instead of a database, message queue, or in-memory data store.

-Path Resolution Rule:
-- All workflow-declared paths resolve against WORKSPACE (the orchestrator CWD).
-- Absolute paths and any path containing `..` are rejected.
-- Symlinks are followed, but if resolution would escape WORKSPACE, the path is rejected.

 **Rationale:**
 *   **Transparency:** Any developer can inspect the state of the system using standard tools (`ls`, `cat`, `find`).
 This drastically simplifies debugging.
 *   **Simplicity:** It removes the need for additional infrastructure (databases, brokers), making the system lightweight and easy to set up.